Free PPI Claim Check- Deadline August 29th 2019

 The final PPI Claim deadline is set for August 29th 2019 by the Financial Conduct Authority (FCA).
-Millions of people have already been compensated and banks have paid out almost £47bn to cover payouts but their bill is likely to exceed £50bn before the deadline this year.
-There have been approximately 64 million policies sold yet only 12 million PPI claims have been made for compensation.
+Millions of people have already been compensated and banks have paid out almost £47bn to cover payouts but their bill is likely to exceed £50bn before the deadline.
+There have been approximately 64 million policies sold yet only approximately 12 million PPI claims made for compensation.
 PPI on loans, PPI on credit cards, PPI on store cards, PPI on mortgages, even PPI on overdrafts, lenders added it everywhere.
-Still, many people haven’t checked as they don’t have records or can’t recall what they had prior to 2010.
-For this reason, the FCA has rolled out another aggressive advertising campaign with Arnold Schwarzenegger urging us to make a PPI check to see if you have anything to claim or lose the opportunity.
+Many people haven’t checked as they don’t have records or can’t recall what they had prior to 2010.
+For this reason, the FCA has rolled out another aggressive advertising campaign with Arnold Schwarzenegger urging us to make a PPI check or lose the opportunity.

 Have You Paid Into One Of The 50 Million Still Unclaimed PPI Policies?

 A Free PPI Check may find that you did!